eimoriafe/eimoriafe/README.md

 ---

-> *"I build technology that strengthens trust, resilience, and transformation — from humanitarian systems to global enterprises."*
+> *"I build technology that strengthens trust, resilience, and transformation — from humanitarian systems to global businesses."*
-> — **Emmanuel E. Imoriafe**

----

-- ⚡ Fun fact: ...
--->